xsf/xmpp.org/content/blog/2023-02-05-newsletter.md

 Jabber.org, the original XMPP instant messaging service was [migrated to the Prosody IM server on the weekend of January 14-15th](http://www.jabber.org/notices.html).
 Full history: jabberd -> ejabberd -> Isode M-Link -> Prosody IM

-[A paper](https://ieeexplore.ieee.org/document/9968404) was presented on IECON2022, and just recently published.
-Based on XMPP.
+An article about ["Tokenization of sustainable real estate in Smart Cities : Monetization as basis for construction, authorization and carbon neutralization in CPS"](https://ieeexplore.ieee.org/document/9968404) (using techniques based on XMPP) was presented on IECON2022 and got published recently.

 [JMP's December Newsletter](https://blog.jmp.chat/b/december-newsletter-2022) talks about their new co-op structure, an important security fix in the Cheogram Android app, and a review of the highlights of 2022.
 [JMP's January Newsletter](https://blog.jmp.chat/b/january-newsletter-2023) mentions another new release including a new [XMPP Threaded Chat UI](https://kumi.tube/w/1LQQp5Uia4u8Pdojxen1y8) and new payment options for the service.
 Last but not least: [Writing a Chat Client from Scratch](https://blog.jmp.chat/b/2022-chat-client-from-scratch) in Ruby.